 Where remuneration in respect to a service is receivable by an intermediary from a product producer on an ongoing basis, the intermediary will be required to disclose to a consumer "the basis on which the product producer is providing such remuneration" (in addition to the nature of the service, which is an existing requirement).
-The disclosure must also be brought to the attention of the consumer.
+The disclosure must also be brought to the consumer's attention.